 Monitor

-The term "monitor" in a computer context may refer to several different things; it is most often used synonymously with "computer screen" or "display."
-It may be used as a verb, monitoring computer performance or network activity.
+The term "monitor" in a computer context may refer to several different things.
+It is most often used synonymously with "computer screen" or "display."
 It may also refer to speakers for professionally monitoring sound, called "studio monitors."
+The term may be used as a verb, referring to monitoring computer performance or network activity.

 Computer Screens